Creature Comforts Reclaimed Rye will (finally) debut in cans year-round on February 17th.

 Creature Comforts Duende returns to the Athens, Georgia brewery’s taproom today.

-This release Tap Room Series release is an imperial India pale ale, brewed with Citra, Mosaic, and Simcoe hops.
+This Tap Room Series release is an imperial India pale ale, brewed with Citra, Mosaic, and Simcoe hops.
 The end result is an IPA that is big on fruity notes.
-This first time this beer was found was on last year’s Election Day.

 … There’s a consistent fruit flesh flavor to the beer that adds a wonderful complexity to the bright citrus notes as the overtones dance around the fleshy notes, supporting without ever getting in the way….

 Creature Comforts Duende is a 16-ounce can and draft offering.
-Athens and Atlanta, Georgia will see limited distribution.
+No distribution for this run.

 Style: Imperial IPA